dfinity/portal/docs/developer-docs/backend/eu-subnets.md

-# European subnets
+# The European subnet

 ## Overview

-The 'European' type subnet indicates that a subnet is comprised of only node machines located in the European geographic region.
+The 'European' type subnet indicates that the subnet is comprised of only node machines located in the European geographic region.
 This type of subnet allows for developers and enterprises to build applications that require a GDPR-aligned infrastructure and leverage blockchain decentralization with regional data sovereignty needs.

 :::caution
 The European subnet enables applications to be GDPR-compliant, but developers and enterprises must take further measures to ensure that their applications meet all GDPR requirements.